Kingsley Obumneme

 Eze Kingsley Obumneme (born 22 November 1991) is a Nigerian professional footballer who plays as a defender for Al-Suwaiq in the Oman Professional League.

 Career

 India

 Kingsley Obumneme has spent the majority of his career playing in the I-League in India.
 He has played for clubs such as United, in I-league 2nd division and Peerless in the Calcutta Football League.

 Aizawl

 On 24 December 2016, Obumneme signed with professional I-League side Aizawl.
 He made his debut for the club on 7 January 2017 against East Bengal.
 He started the match and played the full ninety minutes as Aizawl drew 1–1.

 Mohun Bagan A.C

-In 2017, he signed A One year contract with Mohun Bagan in the I-League 2017–18 Season.
+In 2017, he signed a one-year contract with Mohun Bagan, and appeared in both the I-League and CFL Premier Division matches.